cisagov/findings-data-import-lambda/README.md

 }
 ```

+### Default Field Mapping File

+A default mapping file exists at  `tests/artifacts/field_map.json` and should be
+used as a starting point to be compatible with most versions of the Pen Test Portal's
+findings JSON output.

 ## Operational Note ##

 This script will attempt to extract the RVA ID from the `RVA ID` field in a record